Accreditation

 Level Three Training

-Following successful completion of Level Two and its associated assignments, practitioners can apply for the supervised practicum part of training.
-This is the final part of the training towards becoming an Accredited BUSS® Practitioner, enabling practitioners to use BUSS® as an intervention with the children and families they are working with and use the term Accredited BUSS® Practitioner.
+Following successful completion of Level Two, practitioners can apply for the supervised practicum part of training.
+This is the final part of the training towards becoming an Accredited BUSS® Practitioner, enabling practitioners to use BUSS® as an intervention with the children and families they are working with and use the protected term Accredited BUSS® Practitioner.

-As well as a core clinical or Social Work qualification as outlined above, practitioners must be able to demonstrate extensive experience of working with families.
-It may be that it is necessary for an individual practitioner to undertake further training in a related field (e.g. DDP Level One) if their experience has been predominantly in treating children and they are less experienced in working with families.
+As well as a core clinical or Social Work qualification as outlined above, practitioners must be able to demonstrate extensive experience of working with families (not only with individual children) where there has been disruption to development.
+It may be that we recommend that an individual practitioner first undertakes further training in a related field (e.g. DDP Level One) before progressing to Level 3, if their experience has been predominantly in supporting children and they are less experienced in working with families.

 As part of the application process, applicants will be required to show evidence of registration with their professional body, give details of their working environment, provide evidence of current professional indemnity insurance and be registered with the DBS online update service.

-Supervision will be a combination of individual supervision, at which practitioners and their BUSS® supervisor will watch the recordings of the sessions, reflecting on the practitioner’s analysis of their practise, and group supervision.
-The supervisor will offer help and support in designing and implementing BUSS® with the family, including the writing of reports.
-Alongside this, practitioners must attend monthly group supervision sessions at which they will be expected to share recordings and learnings from their practise.
-There will be a BUSS® Parent Mentor in these groups to offer their expertise and lens.
+Participants benefit from a combination of individual supervision and peer group supervision, facilitated by our Parent Mentors.
+In individual supervision, practitioners and their BUSS® supervisor will watch recordings of the assessment sessions, reflecting on the practitioner’s analysis of their practise.
+The supervisor will offer help and support in designing and implementing a BUSS® intervention with the family, including the writing of reports and summaries and setting goals.
+Alongside this, practitioners must attend monthly group supervision sessions at which they will be expected to share video recordings and learning from their practise.
+These groups are designed to allow practitioners to benefit from the expertise and perspective of a BUSS® Parent Mentor and attendance is mandatory during cases 1 and 2.

-Following successful completion of the Level Three BUSS® training, practitioners are entitled to be on the register of Accredited BUSS® Practitioners which is held and administered by BUSS Model® Ltd. A fee for the administration of the accreditation is payable on completion of the practicum (£30 plus VAT).
+There are a series of core competencies related to becoming an accredited practitioner and these are reviewed after completion of cases 2 and 4.
+Following successful completion of the Level Three BUSS® training, practitioners are eligible to be listed on the register of Accredited BUSS® Practitioners which is held and administered by BUSS Model® Ltd. A fee for the administration of the accreditation is payable on completion of the practicum (£30 plus VAT).
 The cost of membership of Accredited BUSS® Practitioners is £50 plus VAT, payable at the point of registration and every 4 years thereafter.

 Feedback from the Level Three Training